 Watch some of his old interviews.
-Talk to anyone who is a boxing fan.
-He was cocky and daring but always positive and charismatic.
+Talk to anyone who’s a boxing fan.
+He was cocky and daring, but always positive and charismatic.
 His audience speak of him with awe, reverence and adoration.

 But did he bring warmth, confidence and charm when he was winning?
-Or was he perceived as more cold, ruthless and relentlessly efficient in the way he went about winning?
+Or was he perceived as more cold, ruthless and relentlessly efficient in his competitive approach?

 Do people these days speak of him with awe, reverence and adoration?
 Sympathy, maybe, but those other things, definitely not.

 What both these sporting giants shared was a competitiveness and a burning desire to be the best.
 But the way they approached being competitive led to very different perceptions and outcomes.